 NEXT STEPS: We did it once, now we have to do it again.
-Please, please, please make the June 4th, 2019 MPC Meeting at 1:30.
-Talking heads that were part of the process for the May 14th meeting at the MPC made it clear that the number of people that were at the May 14th meeting made a significant impact on their decision.
+Please, please, please make the July 16th, 2019 MPC Meeting at 1:30.
+Talking heads that were part of the process for the May 14th meeting at the MPC made it clear that the number of people at the May 14th meeting made a significant impact on their decision.
 Even though this forum is not intended to address all of our concerns, it's our only forum to stop this unneeded third living facility on our island.
 If we didn't show up on May 14th, I was told they were going to approve the development.
-You made a huge difference!
+You made a huge difference then and now we need to do this one more time.

 Quality of Life.
 That's why people moved to Skidaway Island.
 Quality of life.
 You hear real estate agents talk about it, residents, visitors, and surrounding communities in Savannah.
 In the early 2000s all you would hear over and over again is how quiet and peaceful it is on Skidaway Island.
 With little to no traffic, the morning commute off the island is the best in Savannah!